You are looking forward to it, you have your credit card ready and you are looking for the opportunity to book.

 Too many videos and photos are also confusing for the customer.
 Your end customer should certainly see nice pictures and videos, but please don’t forget that your website is not an art gallery!

-Before implementing Quick tips #1-#3 you can have your website tested out on a desktop and a mobile device.
+Before implementing Quick tips #1-#3 you can have your website tested on a desktop and a mobile device.
 Grab one of your friends who hasn’t yet been on your website, and measure the time it takes them to find the booking page.
 Then once you’ve implemented Quick tips #1-#3, you can get the website tested again for comparison purposes.
 You’ll see - the time will be considerably reduced!